redlarvaoioi/Python-4-dummies/README.md

 Python is a high-level, interpreted programming language known for its simplicity and readability.
 It is widely used for web development, data analysis, artificial intelligence, scientific computing, and more.

 ## Setting Up Your Environment
+YOU CAN ALSO USE AN ONLINE COMPILER, SUCH AS [online-python.com](online-python.com)

 To get started with Python, you'll need to set up your development environment.
 Follow these steps:

 1. **Download and Install Python:**
    - Visit the [official Python website](https://www.python.org/downloads/) and download the latest version of Python.